VincentFaust/willowsspoon/README.md

 1. **Infrastructure-core**: Terraform code of cloud resources - ec2 instance (where Airbyte is hosted), snowflake(database, schema, warehouses and grants) and airbyte(code as configuration).
 These resources are responsible for the extract-load portion of the pipeline.

 2. **Transformation**: DBT to translate raw data into facts and dimensions for a business process (sales).
-Input a logical separation between source, staging and serving into their own respective schemas.
+I've input a logical separation between source, staging and serving into their own respective schemas.
 The end result in serving leaves downstream users with an atomic grain of sales data which is meant to act as a template for their use cases to build off.
-The DBT code is packaged up on a docker image and run on AWS ECS.
+The DBT code is packaged up on a docker image and then run on AWS ECS.

 3. **Orchestration**: Airflow is run locally on a docker image and calls airbyte and dbt as tasks in a dag.
+My choice to run locally was driven solely by the expensive managed cloud offerings.

+4. **Github Actions**: An integration pipeline to automate python linting (pylint) and sql (sqlfluff, both syntax and tests).
+A unique feature build into the pipeline is the configuration for branch based deployments, which runs and tests only modified sql files in their own database.

 ## Architecture Diagram